tlh45342/flask-example1/README.md

 ![Tests](https://github.com/maxcountryman/flask-login/workflows/Tests/badge.svg)
 [![Software License](https://img.shields.io/badge/license-Apache%202-blue)](LICENSE)

 flask-example1 is a simple example flask app that implements authentication.
 This is not designed to be pretty, or clever per-se.
 This is not nearly finished.
+This is simply designed TO WORK.
+There are a lot of Flask examples out there that either are incomplete or are online tutorials that could not have ever been indepdently checked because they are missing critical pieces (glue, code, whatever)

 - learning Flask.
-- kicking off your new project.
+- kicking off your a new project.

 ## INSTALLATION

+The imediate section will discuss how just to simply run the app.
+Most notably this app does not use SSL (I did say this was simple right?)

 ```bash
 git clone https://github.com/tlh45342/flask-example1.git